meghanasrividya/Interview_Questions/README.md

 - In 5 years of time , I still wanted to work for sparta global as permanent employee having gained advancement in the role.
 - I wanted to gain proficiency in the technical skills.
 - As I enjoy learning a  lot I wanted to do many certifications which help me to progress in my role.
-- I am positive and determined toward achieving my goals as well as company goals
+- I will be positive and determined towards achieving my goals as well as company goals
 - I will be comitted and determined to my profession and deliver the best while learning from the best.
 - I would like to see myself in managerial role where I can showcase my leadership qualities and help my team members.